devgabrieldejesus/ordering/README.md

 **Note:** To run this project you must have a basic knowledge of how to run PHP and MySQL projects on your machine

-## 💻 Configuration for Development
+## 💻 Configuration for development

 For the project to work you must download the file `project_sort.sql` inside the folder `database` after that create a table in your MySQL database with the name of `project_sort` and import the file that you downloaded the `project_sort.sql` within your created database.